-When running your workflows, you might have wondered what’s under the hood providing the functionality.
-This article will give you an overview of the Alteryx Engine and the new Alteryx Multi-threaded Processing (AMP).
+When you run your workflows, you might have wondered what’s under the hood providing the functionality.
+This article gives you an overview of the Alteryx Engine and the new Alteryx Multi-threaded Processing (AMP) engine.

 What’s Alteryx Engine

-Alteryx Engine is an operator which processes each record of the workflow and utilizes the machine’s core(s) and the machine’s RAM (memory) when a workflow is run.
+Alteryx Engine is an operator which processes each record of the workflow.
+It uses the machine’s cores and RAM (memory) to run your workflows.

-The Alteryx Multi-threaded Processing (AMP) is a new architecture of Alteryx engine.
+Alteryx Multi-threaded Processing (AMP) is a new architecture of the Alteryx engine.
 As the name implies, AMP is a multi-threaded concept of processing your data in parallel packets.
-In contrast, the original engine architecture processes your data record-by-record and sequentially when running the workflow.
+In contrast, the original engine architecture processes your data record-by-record and sequentially to run a workflow.

-AMP is designed to work with larger volumes of data at higher velocity and typically executes workflows more quickly, with efficient usage of machine resources.
+AMP is designed to work with larger volumes of data at a higher velocity and typically executes workflows faster, with efficient usage of machine resources.

-Memory Limit setting values should be aligned with the thread utilization.
-To learn more about AMP memory use, see: AMP Memory Use.
+Align Memory Limit settings with the thread utilization.
+To learn more about AMP memory use, go to AMP Memory Use.

-As said above, AMP can greatly increase the processing speed of your data.
-Using AMP may, however, have limitations in available memory and tools usage.
+AMP can greatly increase the processing speed of your data.
+Using AMP might, however, have limitations in available memory and tools usage.
 You can decide based on the following steps:

 - Run an existing workflow a few times in the original Engine, then run the workflow a few times with the AMP Engine.